ISG-Siegen/assembled/README.md

 # Import an adapted version of auto-sklearn's Ensemble Selection
 # (basically a wrapper since the original implementation only works with predictions and not base models)
+# (requires the ensemble_techniques directory to be in your local directory)
 from ensemble_techniques.autosklearn.ensemble_selection import EnsembleSelection from ensemble_techniques.util.metrics import OpenMLAUROC